AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/payments/paypal.md

 ### New account

 If you are using new credentials, select **[!UICONTROL New account]**.
-On the input form that appears, provide the base connection with a name, an optional description, and your [!DNL PayPal] credentials.
-When finished, select **[!UICONTROL Connect]** and then allow some time for the new base connection to establish.
+On the input form that appears, provide a name, an optional description, and your [!DNL PayPal] credentials.
+When finished, select **[!UICONTROL Connect]** and then allow some time for the new connection to establish.

 ![connect](../../../../images/tutorials/create/paypal/connect.png)